Wing configuration: Polymorphism

-A polymorphic wing is able to change the number of planes in flight.
+A polymorphic wing is able to change the number of wings in flight.
 The Nikitin-Shevchenko IS "folding fighter" prototypes were able to morph between biplane and monoplane configurations after takeoff by folding the lower wing up into a cavity in the underside of the upper wing.

 The slip wing is a variation on the polymorphic idea, in which a low-wing monoplane is fitted with a second detachable "slip" wing above it to assist takeoff.
 The upper wing is then released and discarded once in the air.
 The idea was first flown on the experimental Hillson Bi-mono.